BuckhannonUpshurHighSchool/cagd1-microbit-tutorials/l1-intro-to-microbit-javascript.md

 * Learn the basics of the Micro:bit
 * Create your first code in JavaScript
 * Download to your micro:bit
-* Respond to a notebook prompt about the lesson

 ## Show Happy Icon